marracci/tar-s3-extract/readme.md

 $ ./extractzips

-++ if you change your bucket keys: in `extractzips` make sure to change keys.
+++ if you change your bucket keys on AWS:
+* in `extractzips` make sure to update your access and secret keys.

   then run: